 6. Push Every Aspect Of The Application To Its Limits

 Have you heard of Stress testing, Spike testing, Volume testing, Monkey testing?
 The common thing between these types of testing is – these types of testing push the application to its limits.
-Be it in terms of load, suddenly increasing the number of users, using large files for processing or handling it roughly like a monkey or a person with no knowledge of the application’s work-flow.
+Be it in terms of load, suddenly increasing the number of users, or using large files for processing or using roughly.

 A tester with this quality can find different bottlenecks in the application that are otherwise hard to find while following the normal application flow.

 7. Never Assume Or Take Anything For Granted